How to Hand Embroider Palestrina Stitch

 hand embroidery on crazy quilting

-Crazy Quilt seam detail 498Palestrina Stitch worked along the base of some lace.
+Palestrina Stitch worked along the base of some lace.
 The cotton I used is Perle #5.
 This seam detail is from Block 76 in the I Dropped the Button Box quilt

-Palestrina stitch Version 2 sample 2The next sample is on the same cloth but every second stitch has extended arms in order to create a pattern.
+The next sample is on the same cloth but every second stitch has extended arms in order to create a pattern.

-Palestrina stitch Version 2 sample 3Palestrina Stitch is a stitch found often on Italian embroidery – hence the name but it is also known as Double knot stitch, Tied coral stitch, Old English knot stitch, Smyrna stitch and it is also the stitch used in Twilling so it is called Twilling Stitch.
-If the bars are extended above the knot (as they are in the illustrations) this stitch becomes Long Armed Palestrina stitch.
+Palestrina Stitch is a stitch found often on Italian embroidery – hence the name but it is also known as Double knot stitch, Tied coral stitch, Old English knot stitch, Smyrna stitch and it is also the stitch used in Twilling so it is called Twilling Stitch.
+If you extend the bars above the knot (as they are in the illustrations) this stitch becomes Long Armed Palestrina stitch.
 If the bars are long and below the knot it becomes Long Legged Palestrina stitch.

-Which ever version you use I hope you enjoy the Palestrina stitch.
+Whichever version you use I hope you enjoy the Palestrina stitch.

 Follow Pintangle and have it delivered to your inbox